klaviyo/ruby-klaviyo/README.md

   config.api_key['ApiKeyAuth'] = 'YOUR_PRIVATE_API_KEY'
 end
 ```
+### Important

+The `api_key` is set at the global level: this means that if you manage multiple stores, you will need to run the code for each store in a different environment.

 ### Updating API Operations

 The new SDK has many name changes to both namespace and parameters (types+format).
 Please reference [this section](https://github.com/klaviyo/klaviyo-ruby-sdk#comprehensive-list-of-operations--parameters) for a comprehensive list of examples.

 What is Klaviyo?
 ----------------